swan-io/use-form/README.md

 ### useForm

-`useForm` takes one argument (a map of your fields configs) and returns a set of helpers (functions, components and values) to manage your form state.
+`useForm` takes one argument (a map of your fields configs) and returns a set of helpers (functions, components, and values) to manage your form state.

 ```tsx
 import { useForm } from "react-ux-form";